dudash/dudash/README.md

 Hi 👋 I'm Dudash!

 I will always be a developer at :heart:.
 A lot of what you'll find here in my repos are: howto examples, demos, and proof of concepts.
+I've also got a bunch of small things in [my github gists](https://gist.github.com/dudash).

 - Currently: Helping customers with open source emerging technology
 - Past: UAVs, mobile, unmanned systems R&D, game dev.